October 2013 by Sandra Newbury, DVM

 To download an MP3 file for playback on mobile devices, right click the scrub bar below and select Save Audio As.

 Dr. Newbury is a graduate of the University of Wisconsin-Madison School of Veterinary Medicine with a special interest in infectious disease and population management as it relates to group health.
-Dr. Newbury joined the Koret Shelter Medicine Program at the University of California Davis in 2006.
-She also serves as the Chair of the Shelter Standards Task Force of the Association of Shelter Veterinarians and as Adjunct Assistant Professor of Shelter Medicine in the Department of Pathobiology at the University of Wisconsin-Madison School of Veterinary Medicine.
+She joined the Koret Shelter Medicine Program at the University of California Davis in 2006 and serves as the Chair of the Shelter Standards Task Force of the Association of Shelter Veterinarians and as Adjunct Assistant Professor of Shelter Medicine in the Department of Pathobiology at the University of Wisconsin-Madison School of Veterinary Medicine.
 Dr. Newbury has published several articles and book chapters relevant to shelter medicine.
 Her work has focused on infectious disease, immunology, and population medicine to improve understanding of shelter animal health, disease response and animal welfare.
 Dr. Newbury's focus in the last several years has been to open a discussion around the concept of capacity for care in the field of animal sheltering, examining means by which capacity needs could be estimated and adequate capacity could be better defined.
-Dr. Newbury travels throughout the year and has worked with shelters of all kinds across the U.S. and, more recently, in Canada and Australia.
+She travels throughout the year and has worked with shelters of all kinds across the U.S. and, more recently, in Canada and Australia.
 Dr. Newbury focuses on partnerships between shelters, veterinarians and the community to improve health, welfare and positive outcomes for homeless animals.
-Dr. Newbury and her son share their home in Madison with several minimally compliant and beloved pets.
+She and her son share their home in Madison with several minimally compliant and beloved pets.